selfage/bundler_cli/README.md

   -m, --entries-config-file <entriesConfigFile>        A config file to specify a list of entry files, each of which should be a single page
                                                        application.
 See https://www.npmjs.com/package/@selfage/bundler_cli for its schema.
 If not provided, it will look for ./web_app_entries.json.
-  -b, --bundled-resources-file <bundledResourcesFile>  An output file generated after bundling, containing a JSON array of files that need to be
+  -br, --bundled-resources-file <bundledResourcesFile>  An output file generated after bundling, containing a JSON array of files that need to be
                                                        copied to <outDir> and served in your web server.
 If not provided, it will write to
                                                        ./web_app_resources.json.
-  -r, --base-dir <baseDir>                             The base directory that all imported assets should be relative to, such that a web server
+  -b, --base-dir <baseDir>                             The base directory that all imported assets should be relative to, such that a web server
                                                        can serve files at this directory.
 If not provided, it will be the current working directory.
   -o, --out-dir <outDir>                               The output directory to where files will be copied.
 If not provided, or when <outDir>